qnx/Raspberry-Pi-Hardware-Component-Samples/led-strip-matrix/mini_fastled/README.md

 There are a couple of notable differences with the original:

-- A CRGBArray is used for the array of LEDs for easier porting
+- a CRGBArray is used for the array of LEDs for easier porting
-- the data pin was changed to the appropriate value for RaspBerry PI 4
+- the data pin was changed to the appropriate value for Raspberry Pi 4
 - the strip type was changed to match what would work for my LED matrix
 - the number of LEDs was changed to 256 to match the size LED matrix I was testing with, and all LEDs are filled with the rainbow colours
 - instead of just two temperature profiles used in the original sample, this version iterates through all of the temperature profiles (for 2 seconds each, instead of 5)

 [color-temperature](color-temperature)